Trent Nathan is a true Aussie icon.

 In 2003, the company was sold to PVH Brands Australia, which set the label alongside prestigious international labels like Tommy Hilfiger and Calvin Klein, a testament to the enduring quality of its designs.

-The exhibition – The Power of Now – reflects on his Buddhist beliefs and spirituality, which he has held most of his life.
+The exhibition – The Power of Now – reflects on Trent’s Buddhist beliefs and spirituality, which he has held most of his life.
 He says this personal philosophy provides him “the clarity of mind and the inner peace to solve problems and pursue dreams.

 Tickets to the opening night are free, however RSVP is essential.
 You can secure your spot here